-Patterns Team:
+Patterns Team

 - Any Patterns team wishing to qualify for the Canadian Delegation must attend the Eastern Championships or the Western Championships prior to the selection National Championships.
 Only the winning patterns team in each division from each region (East and West) will qualify to compete at the National Championships.
-(5 members plus one spare member). - ➤ The top Patterns team in each division (Senior Male, Senior Female, Junior Male and Junior Female) will be selected at the Canadian National Championships prior to the World Championships as members of the Canadian Delegation to represent Canada at the World Championships.

-- ➤ If there is no Patterns team from a particular division present at the qualifying Eastern or Western Championships, a new team may apply to participate in the selection National Championships.
+(5 members plus one spare member). - ➤ The top Patterns team in each division (Adult Male, Adult Female, Junior Male and Junior Female) will be selected at the Canadian National Championships prior to the World Championships as members of the Canadian Delegation to represent Canada at the World Championships. - ➤ If there is no Patterns team from a particular division present at the qualifying Eastern or Western Championships, a new team may apply to participate in the selection National Championships.
 They must apply to the Eastern or Western Canadian CTFI Vice President, depending on the region they originate from.
 The vice president will present the application to the CTFI Executive Committee, who may or may not authorize the team to be present to compete at the selection National Championships.
 Applications under this special circumstance must be made to the Board of Directors no later than 2 months prior to the selection National Championships. - ➤ If a Patterns team is the only qualified team in their division present at a selection National Championships, they are not automatically confirmed for selection to the Canadian Delegation.
 The Patterns team must perform their patterns in front of judges and the CTFI Selection Committee as in a regular competition.
 The judges and Selection Committee will determine if the Patterns Team has performed to a standard acceptable to represent Canada at the World Championship and decide whether or not they qualify to be members of the Canadian Delegation.
-The decision of the CTFI Selection Committee is final and cannot be appealed. - Over the time between a regional qualifying tournament and the selection National Championships, it is possible that the personnel of a Patterns team may change due to illness/injury or changes in life circumstances (e.g. new jobs, moving to new area, etc.) To be considered the same team as the group that won at the qualifying tournament, a Patterns team may change no more than one half of the performance members originally registered at the qualifying Eastern/Western Championships.
-The coach may also change, but will be included in the total for the team.
-So, for example, if 5 members are registered for the qualifying regional event, they may change up to 2 team members plus the coach.
-If they have 6 members registered for the team, they may change up to 3 members, but not the coach, or up to 2 members plus the coach.
+The decision of the CTFI Selection Committee is final and cannot be appealed.